What is a Therapeutic Ultrasound?

 When hearing ‘ultrasound,’ we often relate it to ‘pregnancy,’ but with this post, we will talk about therapeutic ultrasound used by physiotherapists to take images of organs and soft tissues.

 Using therapeutic ultrasound is vital for the treatment of soft tissue injuries.
 It sent sound waves into the tissues through a metal soundhead containing a quartz crystal.
 For efficient transfer of waves, there is a need to apply a coupling gel to the skin.
 Then, the sound waves cause molecular vibration, which then turns into heat energy.
 It uses different frequencies depending on the amount of penetration required.

-Ultrasound is generally painless and is used for the treatment of tissues such as muscles, tendons, bones, ligaments and joint capsules.
+Ultrasound is generally painless.
+It is often used to treat tissues such as muscles, tendons, bones, ligaments, and joint capsules.

 - Increased circulation and metabolism of cells